Inspiring climate awareness and action via participatory design

 Metrics calculated by Libby Zemaitis, Climate Outreach Specialist, New York State Department of Environmental Conservation Hudson River Estuary Program

-The Climate-adaptive Design (CaD) program is a design research effort in partnership with New York State Department of Environmental Conservation Hudson River Estuary Program, Cornell Biological and Environmental Engineering, Scenic Hudson, Cornell Cooperative Extension and others.
+The Climate-adaptive Design (CaD) program is a design research effort in partnership with Josh Cerra at Cornell Landscape Architecture, New York State Department of Environmental Conservation Hudson River Estuary Program, Cornell Cooperative Extension and others.
 The CaD Studio links Cornell students in landscape architecture, planning, and watershed engineering with at-risk municipalities to explore alternative design strategies that envision more climate resilient and connected waterfront communities.
 The participatory action research approach seeks concurrent teaching, research, and community benefits.
-Since 2015 the program has worked with four municipalities on six projects in the Hudson River Estuary north of New York City with funding support from USDA NIFA, New York State Water Resources Institute, and Engaged Cornell.
+Since 2015 the program has worked with four municipalities on eight projects in the Hudson River Estuary upstream from New York City with funding support from New York State Water Resources Institute, USDA NIFA and Engaged Cornell.

 Kingston III was our most recent CaD studio in the City of Kingston.
 The design investigation focused on the East Strand waterfront section of the Rondout River in Kingston, New York.